Racetrack Fixed Field Accelerator with pulsed quadrupoles for variable energy extraction: Introduction

 \section{Introduction}

-A Fixed Field Alternating Gradient (FFAG) accelerator is a concept that was invented in the 1950s almost independently in the US, Japan and Russia \cite{symon}\cite{kolomensky}.
-Several electron machines were built in the US.
-However, it was not until the 1990s that the interest for FFAGs was revived in Japan.
-One main feature of FFAG and cyclotrons is that they both use fixed field combined function magnets in order to achieve a stable particle motion in the accelerator.
+A Fixed Field alternating gradient Accelerator (FFA) is a concept that was invented in the 1950s independently in the US, Japan and the USSR \cite{symon}\citep{ohkawa}\cite{kolomensky}.
+Several electron machines were built in the US at the end of the 50s to demonstrate this concept \cite{history}.
+However, it was not until the 1990s that the interest for FFAs was revived in Japan.
+One main feature of FFA is that they use fixed field combined function magnets in order to achieve a stable particle motion in the accelerator.
 Therefore, for heavy ion therapy accelerators requiring energies up to several 100 MeV/nucleon, they are the most viable option for a compact design that fits best into a hospital environment.
 In addition, with the recent advances in the superconducting magnet technology, the latter has become canonical for many applications.

-An FFAG accelerator has more design flexibility compared to other types of fixed field accelerators.
-Unlike cyclotrons where the main target is to achieve isochronism for all energies, the magnetic field of an FFAG can obey any radial or azimuthal dependence.
-Thus, with the worldwide interest many FFAG designs emerged tailored to areas ranging from industrial processes to medical \cite{misu}\cite{garland}\cite{sam}\cite{peach} and fundamental research \cite{machida1} \cite{berg} \cite{first_injection}.
+To avoid any confusion, FFA can refer to any type of fixed field accelerator.
+The most worldwide types are cyclotrons where the main target is to achieve isochronism for all energies thus enabling CW operation.
+Given that the magnetic field of an FFA can obey any radial or azimuthal dependence, many designs emerged tailored to areas ranging from industrial processes to medical \cite{misu}\cite{garland}\cite{sam} and fundamental research \cite{machida1}\cite{berg}.
 In the early days, almost all designs were based on highly symmetric rings to reduce the operating restrictions that may arise with systematic field errors.
-However, recently, several racetrack concepts were proposed \cite{carol}\cite{RCMS}.
+However, recently, several racetrack concepts were proposed \cite{lagrange}.
 This is generally considered as a solution to practical issues such as the construction cost, the injection and extraction problem, as well as to accommodate and simplify the design of the RF cavity.